tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 The vocabulary used in the deck was taken from [Ankidrone Starter Pack](basic-vocabulary.html) and consists of words commonly used in everyday life in Japan.
+Most cards in the deck have example sentences.
+Cards are presented relatively in the [1T](one-target-sentences.html) order.
 Each sentence in the deck tries to introduce only one unknown word or structure.
 Each word along with each sentence has native audio and an English translation.